|

 ·

-Member -UNESCO Working Group: Sustainable Urban
+Member - UNESCO International Working Group on Sustainable Urban Water

-Member - International working groups of the IAHR/IWA Joint
+Member - International working groups of the IAHR/IWA

-Committee on Urban Drainage: o
+Joint Committee on Urban Drainage: o

 Sewer Systems and Processes Working Group (SS&PWG), o